moa-digitalagency/Talento/README.md

-# Talento - Platform for Talent Centralization
+# TalentsMaroc.com - Platform for Talent Centralization

-Talento is a professional web application designed to centralize and showcase talent profiles across Africa.
+TalentsMaroc.com is a professional web application designed to centralize and showcase talent profiles across Africa.
 The platform enables individuals to create detailed professional profiles, highlight their skills, and connect with opportunities.

 ## Features